Some of America's top allies are really, really angry about Trump's tariffs

 He added: "Retaliation would harm American companies, farmers, and workers that export and who — as innocent bystanders — have nothing to do with steel or aluminum."

-It's not yet clear which U.S. industries would be at risk.
+It's not yet clear which US industries would be at risk.
 American agricultural exports, like soybeans, are thought to be particularly exposed.

 Related: Trump tariffs on steel will hit China -- and the entire global trading system